+For the rest of this paper we follow the standard practice in algebra of omitting the underlying set functor when no confusion can arise.
+Thus we write, e.g., $a \in A$ in place of $a \in \U{(A)}$.
+Let us now consider the categories $\D$ and $\Q$ in the present algebraic setting.
+Specialising the definitions in Subsection \ref{ss:D}, we see that the $\D$-objects are all subsets $S\subseteq A^{\mu}$, as $\mu$ ranges over all cardinals.
+The $\D$-arrows from $S'\subseteq A^{\nu}$ to $S\subseteq A^{\mu}$ are the restrictions $S' \to S$ of the definable functions $A^{\nu}\to A^{\mu}$, in the sense of Definition \ref{def:definablemap}.

-Recall that $\Va$ is a variety of algebras, $A$ is an arbitrary $\Va$-algebra, $\T$ is the opposite of the full subcategory of $\Va$ whose objects are the free $\Va$-algebras $\F{(\mu)}$, as $\mu$ ranges over all cardinals, $\a:=\F{(1)}$, and $\I\colon \T \to \Set$ is the functor defined in (\ref{eq:defI}--\ref{eq:Ionarrows}) above.
-It is appropriate to recall at this stage the notions of operation and congruence. \begin{definition} For $\nu$ a cardinal, a \emph{$\Va$-operation \textup{(or, more simply, an} operation\textup{)} of arity $\nu$} is a $\Va$-homomorphism $t\colon \F{(1)}\to\F{(\nu)}$.
-The operation $h$ is \emph{finitary} if $\nu$ is finite, and \emph{infinitary} otherwise.
-An \emph{operation on the $\Va$-algebra} $A$ is a function $f\colon A^{\nu}\to A$ that is definable in the sense of Definition \ref{def:definablemap}, that is, such that $h=\I{(t)}:=\ev{(t,-)}$ for some $t\colon \F{(1)}\to\F{(\nu)}$. \end{definition} \begin{remark} Since homomorphisms $t\colon \F{(1)}\to\F{(\nu)}$ are naturally identified with elements $t \in \F{(\nu)}$ via the adjunction (\ref{eq:freeforget}), the preceding definition agrees with the usual notion of operations as \emph{term-definable functions}; one calls $t$ a \emph{defining term} for the operation in question.
+Next, we give an explicit algebraic presentation of the category $\Q$ defined in Subsection \ref{ss:R}.
+For $\nu$ a cardinal, a \emph{$\Va$-operation \textup{(or, more simply, an} operation\textup{)} of arity $\nu$} is a $\Va$-homomorphism $t\colon \F{(1)}\to\F{(\nu)}$.
+The operation $t$ is \emph{finitary} if $\nu$ is finite, and \emph{infinitary} otherwise.
+An \emph{operation on the $\Va$-algebra} $A$ is a function $h\colon A^{\nu}\to A$ that is definable in the sense of Definition \ref{def:definablemap}, that is, such that $h=\I{(t)}:=\ev{(t,-)}$ for some $t\colon \F{(1)}\to\F{(\nu)}$. \begin{remark} Since homomorphisms $t\colon \F{(1)}\to\F{(\nu)}$ are naturally identified with elements $t \in \F{(\nu)}$ via the adjunction (\ref{eq:freeforget}), the preceding definition agrees with the usual notion of operations as \emph{term-definable functions}; one calls $t$ a \emph{defining term} for the operation in question.
 By a classical theorem of G.\ Birkhoff (see e.g.\ \cite[Theorem 10.10]{Burris:81}) the free algebra $\F{(\nu)}$ can indeed be represented as the algebra of \emph{terms} ---elements of absolutely free algebras--- over the set of variables $X_{\nu}$, modulo the equivalence relation that identifies two such terms if, and only if, they evaluate to the same element in any $\Va$-algebra.
-For the infinitary case see \cite[Ch.\ III]{Slominsky:1959}. \end{remark} \begin{remark} When, in the sequel, we say that \emph{homomorphisms commute with operations}, we mean that given any $\Va$-homomorphism $h\colon A\to B$, any $\nu$-ary operation $t \in \F{(\nu)}$, and any element $a:=(a_{\beta})_{\beta<\nu}\in A^{\nu}$, we have
+For the infinitary case see \cite[Ch.\ III]{Slominsky:1959}. \end{remark} Direct inspection of the definitions shows that \emph{homomorphisms commute with operations}: given any $\Va$-homomorphism $h\colon A\to B$, any $\nu$-ary operation $t \in \F{(\nu)}$, and any element $a_{\nu}:=(a_{\beta})_{\beta<\nu}\in A^{\nu}$, we have